underscoreDev/React-Typescript-starter-template/README.md

 ### styled components

 styled-components utilises tagged template literals to style your components.
 It removes the mapping between components and styles.
 This means that when you're defining your styles, you're actually creating a normal React component, that has your styles attached to it.

-### storybook

-Storybook is a UI development environment and playground for UI components.
-The tool enables users to create components independently and showcase components interactively in an isolated development environment.
+Here we use the css prop from styled-components e.g
+`
+In your style.ts file

+import { css } from "styled-components/macro;

+export const navbarCss=css`width:100%; height:4rem; background-color:red;`

+Then in your main react component file import the style name and apply

+import { navbarCss } from "./style.ts"

+<nav css={navbarCss}> I am a navbar </nav>

+`

 ## Code quality

 ### eslint

-### stylelint

-A linter that helps you avoid errors and enforce conventions in your styles.

 ## Testing